Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 ## Track Filter ##

 Track filter are little macros that process on the track's data to enhance it.
-They are grouped.
+They are grouped by function.
+To apply a filter press the button with the gear.
+Most filter results can be reverted by the [history](DocGisItemsTrk2#markdown-header-history)

 ### Filter Points ###